aws-samples/mirrormaker2-msk-migration/README.md

 * **How to fix it:** If you expect to replicate the data which is older than the configured value, you would need to increase this value and restart your Kafka brokers.

-### We are seeing negative offset lag when inspecting the `__consumer_offsets` topic for only a subset of partitions for a given consumer.
+### Why are we seeing negative offset lags, when inspecting the `__consumer_offsets` topic, for only a subset of partitions for a given consumer?

 * **What is causing this error:** This bug occurs when using MirrorMaker2 with `sync.group.offsets.enabled = true`